arunqa/factory/README.md

 ### Framework

+- Consider replacing or augmenting `shah/ts-safety` with [garronej/tsafe](https://github.com/garronej/tsafe)
+  because it has more capabilities for ensuring type safety. `tsafe` can be used with AJV to validate frontmatter and models at compile time and runtime.
 - Allow certain Deno modules to flag themselves for automatic SSR through serverless services.
 We can use something like `module.ssrs.rf.ts` to indicate that a route like `/module` gets created and that route proxies everything to